News

 Organized by IUCN and Blue Forest on behalf of GBW partners on the 29 June 2022.

-Scaling locally-led marine conservation in the Western Indian Ocean (WIO) region for enhanced benefits to nature and people
+Scaling locally-led marine conservation in the Western Indian Ocean (WIO) for enhanced benefits to nature and people

 The event showcases the current context and potential for upscaling locally-led marine conservation and sustainable small scale fisheries through ‘shared ocean’ approaches.
 It aims to generate a high level synthesis that will inform and strengthen a regional strategy to expand locally-led conservation and restoration efforts to complement government efforts by 2030.